-As well as Victorian and Edwardian terraces, there are larger detached and semi detached 1930s and 1950s houses.
-Many of the grander houses have been converted into flats and there are also some purpose built modern apartments on the market.
+As well as Victorian and Edwardian terraces, there are larger detached and semi-detached 1930s and 1950s houses.
+Many of the grander houses have been converted into flats and there is also some purpose built modern apartments on the market.

-The Earl Spencer is a large gastropub awarded a Michelin ‘Bib Gourmand’ in 2015 recognising great value and high quality food.
-The Park Tavern is a restored 19th century coaching inn with a beautiful landscaped garden and distinguished interior.
+The Earl Spencer is a large gastropub awarded a Michelin ‘Bib Gourmand’ in 2015 recognising great value and high-quality food.
+The Park Tavern is a restored 19th-century coaching inn with a beautifully landscaped garden and distinguished interior.